Trauma Care

 The CDC has a variety of topics on safety, injury and violence prevention:

-Please contact Michelle Baker, Trauma Program Manager at (626) 397-5900, or the Senior Care Network for information on programs and services.
+Please contact Joyce Roque, Trauma Program Manager at (626) 397-5900, or the Senior Care Network for information on programs and services.

 Patient Stories